arcaneframework/framework-ci/README.md

 # README
 ## ubuntu-2004:gcc-11_clang-13_cuda-118

-This branch contains the workflow and dockerfiles to create an image with Ubuntu 20.04 and:
+This branch contains the workflow and dockerfiles to create images with Ubuntu 20.04 and:
 - GCC 11
 - CLang 13
 - CUDA 11.8

+Two available architectures:
+- AMD64
+- ARM64

 Two available versions:
 - **minimal** : with the minimal set of packages to compile and